 - A child must reach the age of five years on or before July 31st of the current school year to be eligible to enter kindergarten in the public schools.
 A child who reaches six years of age prior to January of the then-current school year, is required to be enrolled in school, according to Statute 79-201.
 If parents are uncertain which school their child will attend, they may call the Norfolk Public Schools Central Administration Building at 402-644-2500 for attendance centers by location.

-Parents must provide copy of the child's birth certificate, or other proof of the child's correct age and a written explanation of why the birth certificate is not available.
-This documentation is needed in order to register any student.
+- Parents must provide copy of the child's state issued birth certificate, or other proof of the child's correct age and a written explanation of why the birth certificate is not available.
+This documentation is needed to register any student.

-Nebraska State Statute requires students entering kindergarten (or first grade, if not enrolled in kindergarten) to provide evidence of a vision evaluation within six months prior to entry.
-This requirement also applies to our-of-state transfers to any grade.
+- Nebraska State Statute requires students entering kindergarten (or first grade, if not enrolled in kindergarten) to provide evidence of a vision evaluation within six months prior to entry.
+This requirement also applies to out-of-state transfers to any grade.

 Kindergarten Early Entrance

 Families who seek early admission of their child into kindergarten must obtain an Early Entrance to Kindergarten Packet from the School District Administration.
 The assessment request, reference letter and parent questionnaire must be completed and returned to the District no later than April 1st.
 This request may be made to the Director of Student Services at 512 Philip Ave along with the assessment fee of $50.00.
 Early entrance to Kindergarten is considered for a child who will reach the age of five years on or after August 1 and on or before October 15.

 Early entrance to Kindergarten details may be found in School Board Policy 5001.